dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_3.md

 ### Tasks

 * Can you find an example of a synchronization primitive which cannot be encoded as a Petri net but can be encoded using inhibitory edges?
-* Use inhibitory edges to modify the construction you have developed in the 1st part to exactly compute diophantine equations.
+* Use inhibitory edges to modify the construction you have developed in the 1st part or come up with a new gadget to exactly compute the multiplication: $M(o) ≤ m⋅n$.
+* Finding solutions of diophantine equations is undecidable ([Hilbert's tenth problem](https://en.wikipedia.org/wiki/Hilbert%27s_tenth_problem).)
-* Generalize the construction to reduce [Hilbert's tenth problem](https://en.wikipedia.org/wiki/Hilbert%27s_tenth_problem) to reachability in nets with inhibitory edges.
+  Explain how to use the gadgets you build to reduce that problem to reachability in nets with inhibitory edges.
+  This show that nets with inhibitory edges are a Turing complete model of compuation.

 ## (Weak) Computations with Petri nets, part 3